 How to Crochet A Gauge Swatch

-Working a gauge swatch will let you know if you will have the correct sizing for this beginner-friendly puff stitch tank.
+Working a gauge swatch will let you know whether you will have the correct sizing for this puff-stitch tank.
 It will also help you practice the stitches used in this project and improve your stitch work for a flawless look.

 Want to know how to substitute yarn for a different look?
 Are you struggling to match the gauge?
 Check out the blog post on What is Crochet Gauge and How To Fix It